-Fig. 2.
-Evolution of the number of copies of pieces in the peer set with time for torrent 11.
+Figure 2: Evolution of the number of copies of pieces in the peer set with time for torrent 8 in leecher state.
 Legend: The dotted line represents the number of copies of the most replicated piece in the peer set at each instant.
 The solid line represents the mean number of copies over all the pieces in the peer set at each instant.
 The dashed line represents the number of copies of the least replicated piece in the peer set at each instant.

-Fig. 3.
-Evolution of the number of rarest pieces in the peer set for torrent 11.
+Figure 3: Evolution of the number of rarest pieces in the peer set for torrent 8 in leecher state.
 The rarest pieces set is formed by the pieces that are equally the rarest, i.e., the pieces that have the least number of copies in the peer set.